iotaledger/bee/bee-message/tip.md

   their return amounts per `Return Addresses` are summed up and the output side of the transaction must deposit this total sum per `Return Address`.

-##### Timelock Unlock Conditions
-The timelock can be specified as a unix timestamp or as a milestone index.
-When specified in both ways, both conditions have to pass in order for the unlock to be valid.
-The zero value of one if the timestamp fields signals that it should be ignored during validation.

-###### Additional semantic transaction validation rules:
-- An output that has <i>Timelock Unlock Condition</i> specified must only be consumed and unlocked in a transaction, if the confirming milestone index is ≥ than the `Milestone Index` specified in the unlock condition.
-- An output that has <i>Timelock Unlock Condition</i> specified must only be consumed and unlocked in a transaction, if the timestamp of the confirming milestone is equal or past the `Unix Time` specified in the unlock condition.

 ##### Expiration Unlock Conditions Additional semantic transaction validation rules:
 - If `Milestone Index` != `0`, an output that has <i>Expiration Unlock Condition</i> set must only be consumed and unlocked by the target `Address` (defined in <i>Address Unlock Condition</i>) in a transaction that has a confirming